Bachelor of Science (BS)

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

 The Bachelor of Science in Accounting at South University is designed to prepare students for entry-level positions in corporate and/or public accounting.
-Additional graduate level coursework may be required to qualify to take the Certified Public Accounting (CPA) Examination in the states where South University has campuses offering the program.
 Students should familiarize themselves with the requirements of the State Board of Accountancy in the particular state in which they wish to take the exam.
 South University does not guarantee third-party

 Program Student Learning Outcomes